 April 21 is a ‘very important date’

 Google has announced a date for making existing sites mobile friendly.
 According to Illyes, “April 21st is a very important day.”
 There will be increased weight given to the mobile-friendliness of websites: “This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
-Consequently, users will find it easier to get relevant, high quality search results that are optimized for their devices.
+Consequently, similar to past updates focusing on content quality, users will find it easier to get relevant, high quality search results that are optimized for their devices.
 Have sites ready by the 21st and [they] will be good.
 As soon as Google discovers the site is mobile friendly, it will be updated.”
 Following this rollout, users will find it easier to get relevant, high quality search results that are optimized for their devices.

 There are plenty of testing tools to help:

 - If you want to test a few pages, you can use the Mobile-Friendly Test.

 - If you have a site, you can use Webmaster Tools to get a full list of usability issues across your site using the Mobile Usability Report.

 - If it’s not already, make sure your website displays properly on mobile using responsive design or a separate mobile site – although with the latter, take precautions to avoid creating duplicate content.

 - Using mobile-only 404′s to hybrid a mobile site.

 - Incorrect cross-linking.
 Same note regarding user experience.